Bicheka/codepath-prework/README.md

 The following **additional** features are implemented:

+- [x] The SART/STOP button is green when it is SART and red when it is STOP
 - [x] If any button is repeated in the pattern 2 times in a row, it is less likely that it will be repeated as the next clue
-- [x] the entire page changes color to red and sound an unplecent sound when the player looses, and green with a reward song when the player wins
+- [x] The entire page changes color to red and sound an unplecent sound when the player looses, and green with a reward song when the player wins
 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here: